vidformer - Video Data Transformation

 • You should not use if: You just want to use vidformer in your workflows or projects.

-• yrden: A vidformer Video-on-Demand server
+• yrden: A vidformer server for local use

 • Designed for local single-tenant use